 Gate Your Stairs

 To adults, stairs are just, well… stairs.
 But to children, they’re a huge adventurous mountain, a place to explore!
-Once climbing this beast, however, things can become considerably dangerous, which is why you’ll want to invest in gates at the top and bottom of your stairs.
+Once climbing this beast, however, things can become considerably dangerous.
+This is why you’ll want to invest in gates at the top and bottom of your stairs.
 This way, you can monitor when your child is climbing up the stairs, and equally keep them safe once they’ve reached the top, stopping them from falling down head-first.